xmos/lib_mic_array/tests/custom_cmake_build/default/README.rst

 ### Build Targets

-Because the vanilla API uses preprocessor definitions to specify the build parameters, a separate target with different preprocessor defintions is generated for each test configuration.
+Because the default API uses preprocessor definitions to specify the build parameters, a separate target with different preprocessor defintions is generated for each test configuration.

-A custom target, called `tests-build-vanilla`, is defined which builds each generated test target.
+A custom target, called `tests-build-default`, is defined which builds each generated test target.

 To build, (with your CMake project properly configured) navigate to your CMake